rayarachelian/lisaem-1.2.x/scripts/README.md

 Some sample scripts as to how to build wxWidgets 3.x for LisaEm

-NOTE: there are issues building LisaEm on modern OS X using clang/llvm/Xcode.
+NOTE: there are issues building LisaEm on older OS X using clang/llvm/Xcode.
 To fix this, you should install the GNU C Compiler Suite using homebrew from brew.sh using the command brew install gcc@7.